 You probably own one or several rental properties in Canada or rent out a few rooms in your home.
 At the end of the month, you usually expect some rental income, and come tax time, the authorities expect you to declare all of it.

-Now you might be wondering, “Do I have to report all that rental income I earn from my property on my tax returns?
-And, can I make any deductions from it? “
+You might be wondering, “Do I have to report all that rental income I earn from my property on my tax returns or can I make deductions from it?”

 To answer you briefly, yes, your rental income is taxable and, thankfully, there are a number of expenses you are allowed to deduct from it for taxation purposes.